List of Jurassic Park (franchise) characters: Lex Murphy

-Alexis (Lex) Murphy is Tim Murphy's sister and John Hammond's granddaughter.
+Alexis "Lex" Murphy is Tim Murphy's sister and John Hammond's granddaughter.

-In the novel, she is described as seven or eight years old, relatively outgoing, blonde and "a sporty young girl who loves baseball".
+In the novel, Lex is described as seven or eight years old, relatively outgoing, blonde and "a sporty young girl who loves baseball".
 She wears a baseball glove slung over her shoulder and a baseball cap just about everywhere.
 Lex is shown to have the traits of a stereotypical child that often complains.
 Her behavior often annoys the people around her and puts her and the group in danger.
 Throughout the novel, she shows characteristics of Hammond, such as being careless and unappreciative of the events occurring around her, though not evil.
 In The Lost World, her character is said to be starting college-preparatory school.

 In Spielberg's 1993 film, Lex is the older of the two siblings, aged 12–14, and has a personality similar to her brother's from the novel.
 In the film, Lex has advanced computer skills that help the survivors escape a pack of Velociraptors.
 While initially frightened by many of the dinosaurs, Lex eventually gains courage and is instrumental in rebooting the park's systems.
 Lex's character was strengthened, like Ellie Sattler, to add strong female roles to the film.
 Richards was happy with the sibling age swap, as she found the novel version of Lex to be an "annoying brat".
 In auditioning for the role, Richards said: "I was called into a casting office, and they just wanted me to scream.
 I heard later on that Steven had watched a few girls on tape that day, and I was the only one who ended up waking his sleeping wife on the couch, and she came running through the hallway to see if the kids were all right".
 Spielberg was also impressed by her role in the 1992 film Timescape.
 Richards performed most of her own stunts in Jurassic Park.
 Christina Ricci was among those who had auditioned for the role.

 Lex makes a cameo in the second film when Ian Malcolm comes to visit Hammond.
-She briefly listens to Malcolm as he argues with Ludlow regarding what happened on Isla Nublar.
+She briefly listens to Malcolm as he argues with Ludlow regarding what happened on Isla Nublar, defending her and Tim when Ludlow tries to drag them into the argument, before Hammond's butler ushers them off.

-The character has not returned in subsequent films.
+The character has not returned and has not been mentioned in subsequent films.
 An early draft of Jurassic Park IV featured Lex in a small role, with Keira Knightley in consideration to play the part.
 Richards was not asked to reprise her role for the Jurassic World films, but remained open to eventually returning.